awksedgreep/snmp_mgr/docs/getting_started.md

-# Getting Started with SNMPMgr
+# Getting Started with SnmpMgr

-SNMPMgr is a lightweight, stateless SNMP client library for Elixir that provides simple and efficient SNMP operations without requiring heavyweight management processes.
+SnmpMgr is a lightweight, stateless SNMP client library for Elixir that provides simple and efficient SNMP operations without requiring heavyweight management processes.

 ## Installation